 Services and retailing

-Revenues in this division climbed to $5.9 billion, as compared to $4.5 billion in 1Q15.
-Berkshire Hathaway reported an operating margin of 14.4%.
-By comparison, its competitors reported the following operating margins:
+Berkshire reported an operating margin of 14.4%.
+In comparison, the company’s competitors reported the following operating margins:

-Together, these companies make up 6.5% of the Financial Select Sector SPDR Fund (XLF).
+Together, these companies make up 6.8% of the Financial Select Sector SPDR ETF (XLF).

-In the final part of this series, we’ll evaluate Berkshire Hathaway’s recent stock price movement and valuation.
+In the final part of the series, we’ll study Berkshire’s recent stock movement and valuation.